supermarsx/superpoweredcv/docs/spec.md

 **MUST**
 - Secure ingest of a LinkedIn JSON export and browser extension that extracts only owner profiles.
-- Backend API to accept profile JSON, store versions and render to LaTeX/PDF reliably.
+- **Rust Desktop Application** (replacing Backend API + Web Builder) for local-first processing.
-- Visual web builder (React) that performs inline edits and shows a live rendered PDF.
+- Visual builder (egui) that performs inline edits and shows a live rendered PDF.
 - AI suggestions limited to rewrites and tagging with an explicit confirmation step.
 - ATS/AI read simulation dashboard.
 - Internal PDF red‑team runner usable on test CVs and templates.